OMAS-IIIF/oldaplib/docs/permission_concept.md

 ## Data Permissions

 Data permissions are used to define the access rights to the actual resources representing the data.
-The data permission concept is based on the `:PermissionSet` which are granted the access permissions.
-Each resource grants the access permissions based on the connection to one or many permission sets using the `:grantsPermissions`-property.
+The data permission concept is based on the `:Roles` which are granted the access permissions.
+Each resource grants the access permissions based on the connection to one or many roles using the `:attachedToRole`-property.
 A given user is member of one or many groups based on the `:hasPermissions`-property.
 The permission set itself uses `:gives` to list the permissions in the given set.
 **NOTE**: A permission set should give all the required permission!
 The `EXTEND` permission